BishopFox/badPods/yaml/priv/README.md

 eyJhbGciOiJSUzI1NiIsImtpZCI6Ik[REDACTED]
 ```

-### Option 3: Use undock.sh to download your own payload and then execute it spawn the reverse shell
+### Option 4: Use undock.sh to download your own payload and then execute it spawn the reverse shell
+I'm not sure why you would need this forth option, but I use this before I found Brandon Edwards and Nick Freeman's talk.
+It works, just adds an unecessary callback to a remote server.

 #### Create a payload and host it on your remote box
 ```bash